Ecommerce websites are popping up all around us. Are all of them successful? No. Most fail. But why?

 The sliding banner makes the website interactive for the user and easy to navigate to the different pages.
 The use of images throughout the site is more engaging than text alone and better represents the products.
 Photos of the products are front and center leaving the user with fewer questions.

 Photography is an important aspect of any ecommerce site, but what makes MyFelt different are the cute and comical photos.
-They are less profession and more fun.
+They are less professional and more fun.
 The photography used throughout really sets the tone for the rest of the website.

 Infographics are a fun, yet effective way to describe a product and business.
 It breaks it down for the customer and makes it enjoyable to look at.
 Kaffefamiljen is the perfect example of properly using infographics to draw in the user.